Positive Cones of the Projectivization of a parabolic vector bundle and Their Products over a Curve: Preliminaries

-Note that ${N}^{1}(X)$ is the N\'eron--Severi group of real Cartier divisors modulo numerical equivalence.
-Thus, ${N}_{1}(X)$ is the space of curves with $\R$--coefficients modulo classes that have vanishing intersections against first Chern classes of invertible sheaves.
-The formal dual ${N}^{1}(X)$ is then the real space of the first Chern class of invertible sheaves modulo those having vanishing intersection against every curve.
+Note that ${N}^{1}(X)$ is the N\'eron-Severi group of real Cartier divisors modulo numerical equivalence.
+Thus, ${N}_{1}(X)$ is the space of curves with $\R$--coefficients modulo classes that have vanishing intersections against the first Chern class of invertible sheaves.
+The formal dual ${N}^{1}(X)$ is then the space of the real first Chern class of invertible sheaves modulo that have vanishing intersections against every curve.